wsams/talk2me/README.md

 * Slash commands similar to IRC.
 Implement `CommandPlugin` for custom slash commands. e.g. /help
 * User is typing notification.
 * Growl messages for events such as: status changes, sign on, sign off, user is typing, ...
-* Messages formatting with markdown syntax.
+* Messages formatted with markdown syntax using the [showdown](https://github.com/showdownjs/showdown) library.
+Here's a populate [markdown cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).

 ## INSTALL